newrelic/newrelic-browser-agent/docs/unit-testing.md

 # Unit Testing

 We utilize [Jest](https://jestjs.io/docs/getting-started) for the purposes of writing unit tests.
 Unit tests are meant to be small, fast, and should focus on testing isolated pieces of code.
-Typically these tests will only import a single source file and test exported functions where given a certain input, a certain output is generated.
-This documentation will go into details on how the team expects these tests to be wrote, best practices, and general DOs and DONTs.
+Typically these tests will only import a single source file and test exported functions that generate a predictable output given a specific input.
+This documentation will go into details on how the team expects these tests to be written, best practices, and general DOs and DON'Ts.

 ## Running Unit Tests